If you’re suffering from the stress of being overwhelmed, it’s not because you have too many things to do.

-Now that you know what overwhelm isn’t cause by and what it is caused by, it’s time to learn how to avoid being overwhelmed.
+Now that you know what overwhelm isn’t caused by and what it is caused by, it’s time to learn how to avoid being overwhelmed.

 Of course, not everyone experiences overwhelm.
-So we set off to discovered the strategy of people who didn’t get overwhelmed.
+So we set off to discover the strategy of people who didn’t get overwhelmed.